Al-Ahdab coup

-The Al-Ahdab Coup (also known as the Television Coup) was an attempted white coup (bloodless) led by Brigadier General Aziz Al-Ahdab, the military commander of the Beirut region, on the evening of March 11, 1976.
+The Al-Ahdab Coup (also known as the Television Coup) was an attempted white coup (bloodless) led by the Sunni Brigadier General Aziz Al-Ahdab, then the military commander of the Beirut region, on the evening of March 11, 1976.
 He infiltrated the Lebanese state television station and read "Statement No. 1" live on air, describing his movement as reformist and aimed at saving and unifying the Lebanese Army which had been divided amidst the Lebanese Civil War.
 He called on President Suleiman Frangieh to resign in preparation for the election of a new president.
 However, Ahdeb disappeared after a few hours, with his attempt failed, and his statement deemed "the first and last statement."

 Background

 Following the outbreak of the Lebanese Civil War in 1975, the Lebanese Army disintegrated, and military barracks fell in many areas.
 This period also saw the rise of Lieutenant Ahmed Al-Khatib, who declared the formation of the Lebanese Arab Army after rebelling against the leadership on January 21, 1976.
 Al-Khatib, along with a group of defecting soldiers, attacked barracks with financial and logistical support from Palestinian factions, ultimately seizing military installations across several regions in Lebanon.

 This deteriorating situation prompted Brigadier General Aziz Al-Ahdeb, the military commander of the Beirut region, to announce "Statement No. 1" from the Télé Liban TV station in Telat Al-Khayyat at 8:30 PM on March 11, 1976, coinciding with the evening news broadcast.
 Seated with a pistol on the table, Al-Ahdeb described his movement as reformist, aimed at saving the army and restoring its cohesion.
 He demanded that President Suleiman Frangieh resign to pave the way for the election of a new president within ten days and declared a state of emergency in Lebanon, imposing a curfew in Beirut.

 Al-Ahdeb’s reformist movement initially received support from political circles and some officers.
 However, the commander of the army, Hanna Saeed, remained silent.
 The coup did not gain the backing of the combat units, most of which had joined Ahmed Al-Khatib.
 In response, the militias of the Lebanese Front occupied the Fayadieh barracks on March 12, 1976.
 Colonel Antoine Barakat from Zgharta declared his loyalty to President Suleiman Frangieh on the same day, founding what became known as the "Legitimacy Army," headquartered at the Fayadieh barracks.
 Additionally, a gathering of soldiers at the Sarba barracks was led by Colonel Antoine Lahad, who left the Bekaa command to join his colleagues in Christian areas.
 Another group, led by Major Ibrahim Tannous (later commander of the army), Major Tarek Najem, and Lieutenant Yusuf Al-Tahan, was formed in Zahle.